 Disney’s Hollywood Studios Christmas Events

 The holidays are a magical time of at Disney’s Hollywood Studios.
-The park really is the epitome of tinsel town with tinsel decor found throughout.
-In addition, there are fun holiday shows like the Jingle Bell, Jingle BAM! fireworks spectacular, and the all new Sunset Seasons Greetings, plus lots of other great holiday fun.
+The park really is the epitome of tinsel town with tinsel decor found throughout during the Flurry of Fun Holiday celebration.
+In addition, there are fun holiday shows like the Jingle Bell, Jingle BAM! fireworks spectacular, and the Sunset Seasons Greetings projection show, plus lots of other great holiday fun.

 Jingle Bell, Jingle BAM!
 Nighttime Spectacular

-The all-new Jingle Bell, Jingle BAM! holiday spectacular will take place at Disney’s Hollywood Studios from November 9 through December 30, 2017.
-During the show, Guests will learn that Santa Claus is missing and there is a search-and-rescue mission to get him back to the North Pole in time for Christmas Eve.
+The Jingle Bell, Jingle BAM! holiday fireworks spectacular will take place at Disney’s Hollywood Studios from November 8 through January 6, 2019.
+During the show, Guests learn that Santa Claus is missing and there is a search-and-rescue mission to get him back to the North Pole in time for Christmas Eve.
 The show comes to life on, above and around the Chinese Theater and includes state-of-the-art projections, special effects, fireworks and a seasonal musical score.

 As a reminder, The Osborne Family Spectacle of Dancing Lights was retired in 2015, due to the construction and changes occurring at Disney’s Hollywood Studios to prepare for Star Wars Land and Toy Story Land.